Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (7) If a witness refuses to answer any question not privileged or to produce requested documents or items, or engages in conduct likely to delay or obstruct the investigational inquiry, the Secretary may seek enforcement of the subpoena under paragraph (a)(5) of this section.

-(8) The proceedings will be recorded and transcribed.
-The witness is entitled to a copy of the transcript, upon payment of prescribed costs, except that, for good cause, the witness may be limited to inspection of the official transcript of his or her testimony.

-(9)(i) The transcript will be submitted to the witness for signature.
+(8) The transcript will be submitted to the witness for signature.

 (A) Where the witness will be provided a copy of the transcript, the transcript will be submitted to the witness for signature.
 The witness may submit to the Secretary written proposed corrections to the transcript, with such corrections attached to the transcript.
 If the witness does not return a signed copy of the transcript or proposed corrections within 30 days (computed in the same manner as prescribed under § 160.526 of this part) of its being submitted to him or her for signature, the witness will be deemed to have agreed that the transcript is true and accurate.